Jubatian/rrpge-spec/specs/kcall.rst

 - Host:   Required.
 - N/S:    The task may always return 0xC000 indicating unsuccessful move.
 - Param1: Target file name offset in CPU Data memory.
+- Param2: Target file name size limit in words.
-- Param2: Source file name offset in CPU Data memory.
+- Param3: Source file name offset in CPU Data memory.
+- Param4: Source file name size limit in words.
 - Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

 Moves (renames) a file, or deletes it.
 Deleting can be performed by setting